almostindented/auth0-demo-js/Setup.md

 # Setup
-Thanks for trying out this project! :grin:
+Thanks for trying out this project! :smiley:
 Here's how to get started.
 You'll need [Node.js](https://nodejs.org/en/) installed.

 1. Log in to (or sign up for) [the Auth0 Dashboard](https://manage.auth0.com).